eldemark/config/README.md

 Emacs init.el that goes in ~/.emacs.d

-emacs.d.tar.gz: The whole .emacs.d dir with elpa packages.
+emacs.d.tar.gz: The whole .emacs.d dir with elpa packages (for Emacs 29.1)